ynair3-sys/IS-477-Project-/FinalProject.md

   <li>Monisha Mudunuri (monisha5)</li>
   <li>Yamuna Nair (ynair3)</li>

+  Both Yamuna and Monisha contributed on all parts of this report with equal efforts.

 <h2>Summary</h2>

 Sleep deprivation is extremely common among college students.
 Many students stay awake for days and run on only 3-4 hours of sleep at a time, yet somehow still manage to get good grades.
 This raises an important question: does sleep really matter for academic success, or can students perform well despite getting very little rest?